Intermediate Lessons

 Quédate aquí mientras tanto – Stay here/Wait here in the meantime

-Me quedo con mamá – I’m staying with Mom
+Me quedo con mamá – I’m staying with mom

 Este vestido te queda muy bien – This dress suits you very well

-Siga todo derecho y quédese al lado derecho – Go straight ahead and stay on the right side
+Siga derecho y quédese al lado derecho – Go straight ahead and stay on the right side

 ‘Quedarse’ can also mean ‘to keep’